Tel HaShomer

 Tel HaShomer (תֵּל הַשּׁוֹמֵר, lit.
-Hill of the Guardsman) or Kiryat Krinitzi is a neighborhood in Ramat Gan, Israel.
+Hill of the Guardsman) or Kiryat Krinitzi (after Avraham Krinitzi) is a neighborhood in Ramat Gan, Israel.
 It borders Kiryat Ono in the north, Yehud in the east, and Or Yehuda in the south.
 A major Israel Defense Forces base and the Sheba Medical Center are located in Tel HaShomer.